will-break-it/wallet-architecture/docs/CIP/CIP-XXXX/README.md

 - monitoring the progress of synchronization up to the chain's tip
 - defining transaction validity intervals

-> [!NOTE]
-> Transaction validity intervals allow clients to submit transactions with a specified lifetime, which serves several important purposes:
 >
 > - supports operations that need to occur within specific timeframes
 > - helps manage network congestion by allowing expired transactions to be discarded